flipacholas/Architecture-of-consoles/articles/nintendo-ds.Rmd.md

 ### Program structure

 You've seen that this console's BIOS must be split into ARM9 and ARM7 code.
 Well, the same principle largely applies to games.
-Thus, the ROM inside NDS cards is organised into the the following areas:
+Thus, the ROM inside NDS cards is organised into the following areas:

 - **Header (4 KB)**: Contains metadata, including the entrypoint of each executable, manufacturer information, and Nintendo's Logo [@games-header].
 - **Secure Area (16 KB)**: Used for copy-protection purposes.
 We'll cover the details in the 'Anti-piracy' section.